 Based on this, here’s a table showing how much it costs:

 |Time used||Warm mist power cost||Cool mist power cost|

 |9 hrs/night – 1 week||$1.80||$.17|

 |24 hrs/day – 1 year||$250.76||$23.15|

 As you can see, running a warm mist humidifier 24/7 isn’t exactly “expensive” compared to some other things, but the cost adds up over the long term.
-But they’re pretty inexpensive used overnight for for some time period less than 24 hours.
+But they’re pretty inexpensive when used overnight for some time period of less than 24 hours.